Ni’lin Teacher Centre

-- Provide a space for local teachers to meet and share skills and experiences, and interact with their community.
+- Create a context for teachers to meet, share experience, and interact with their social surroundings.